How to Write a Sales Agreement in Microsoft Word?

 2. Determine the Parties Involved and the Date of the Agreement

-The first paragraph of your agreement should contain the effective date of the agreement.
+The first paragraph of your simple agreement should contain the effective date of the agreement.
 It will be followed by the name or company name and the complete address of the seller and the buyer.
 Identifying the parties involved and the date of effectiveness is vital in every legal transaction.

 3. Description of the Purchased Goods